vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 ## Develop the Invoice module with TDD

-When we modify the line items in a invoice, by adding, removing or changing a line item, the invoice total amount has to be recalculated.
-This is a critical data in our application - we cannot afford to have the wrong total calculated for the invoice - so we should definitely add some tests to the invoice module.
-With our core logic separated as it is now, it will be very simple to add tests.
+When we modify the line items in an invoice, by adding, removing, or changing a line item, we have to recalculate the invoice total.
+This is critical data in our application - we cannot afford to have the wrong amount calculated for the invoice - so we should test the invoice module thoroughly.
+With our modular core logic, it will be pretty straightforward to add tests.

 When we scaffolded this app, we didn't add any of the unit test features available, but `vue-cli` makes it very easy to add plugins to existing projects.
 We will use [jest](https://jestjs.io/) to write our tests, and we can add it to our project by running: